 What they have in common…

-Both the DaVinci IQ and the Pax 3 are portable dry herb vaporizers, easy to pocket, conceal and use on the go.
+Both the DaVinci IQ and the Pax 3 UK are portable dry herb vaporizers, easy to pocket, conceal and use on the go.
 Both use conduction heating and feature temperature control via smartphone apps.
 The oven on the models is on the opposite side from the mouthpiece, which allows for cooler vapor, and both allow for chamber modification for smaller doses.

 Where they differ…